jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 ## Do stadiums increase nearby property values?

-Studies of the effects of stadiums on nearby property values are somewhat mixed, with the direction and size of the effect being  ambiguous.
+Studies of the effects of stadiums on property values are somewhat mixed, with the direction and size of the effect being  ambiguous.

 Potential positive effects:

 - Development of underused land, which may include bars, restaurants, and other sports-complementary establishments.
-- Increased business activity in the area
+- Increased business activity in the area.

 Potential negative effects:

-- Congestion, noise, and crime on event days
+- Congestion, noise, and crime on event days.
-- Deterring businesses like grocery stores, retail shops, and offices  from locating in the area due to game-day disruptions
+- Deterring businesses like grocery stores, retail shops, and offices  from locating in the area due to game-day disruptions.
-- Increased tax burdens
+- Increased tax burdens.

 Even when property values rise near a venue, three additional questions matter: